johnnyg/google-mail-oex/readme.txt

 HISTORY
 v2.2
+Add Support for Themes
-add missing input-field for update-interval in russian localisation Add Chinese Translation
+Add missing input-field for update-interval in russian localisation Add Chinese Translation (thanks to 嚮陽)
+Add Polish Translation (thanks to Michał Góral)

 v2.1
-removed xss-vulnerability
+Removed xss-vulnerability
-removed bug when user see no  field for request-code
+Removed bug when user see no  field for request-code

 v2.0
 Support up to 5 Accounts